 heads.
 This is the kind of behavior that can lead to acquaintance rape or

 date rape.
-More than fifteen years ago, I wrote my first article on kissing.
+About twenty-five years ago, I wrote my first article on kissing.

 It was published in a universityís student newspaper in Michigan.
 The